 Practical Christianity

 Having said that, if we have gotten to the point where we are seeking to walk with God according to the new covenant, we need to understand what that means.
-God gives us, in the Bible, statements or promises, that, if properly put together create a perspective (resting in God's love and care) that inspires, peace, joy and love.
+In the Bible God gives us statements or promises that, if properly put together create a perspective (resting in God's love and care) that inspires, peace, joy and love.
 Those qualities then motivate good works.
 If that motivation is not there, all our strivings for change will be pointless.

 When Elijah was in the desert, having fled from Jezebel (I Kgs 19:11), God dazzled him with a great earthquake, a raging wind and a fire but He was not in those manifestations.
 He then spoke to Elijah in a whisper.
 That is the way it is when we seek to connect with God.
 We must quiet our life to the point where we can experience His quiet presence.